Rescue from bootloop

 If you have flashed a module that has been proven to be safe but causes your device to fail to boot, then this situation is easily recoverable in KernelSU without any worries.
 KernelSU has built-in mechanisms to rescue your device, including the following:

-2. Rescue by pressing Volume Down
+- Rescue by pressing Volume down button

 AB update

-Rescue by pressing Volume Down
+Rescue by pressing Volume down button

 There are two ways to enter Safe Mode: